nicolasdanelon/UnofficialDocs/source/editing/editing.rst

 The **Edit**, **Selection**, **Find** and **Goto** menus are good places to look for handy editing tools.
-You might end up using just a few of them, but the rest will still be there when you need them.
+You might end up using just a few of them, but still the rest will be there for when you need them.